Naeemotion/10CSS-PRACTICE-PROJECT/README.md

 # 10CSS-PRACTICE-PROJECT
-This is my practice project
+This is my practice projects